OCA/OpenUpgrade/openerp/openupgrade/doc/source/community.rst

 developer tools and any existing or newly proposed migration script contributed by others.

-If you are an OpenERP consulting company, use the tools to help your customers migrate to a newer major release of OpenERP and contribute the scripts that you developed in the process.
+If you are an Odoo consulting company, use the tools to help your customers migrate to a newer major release of Odoo and contribute the scripts that you developed in the process.

-If you are are using OpenERP professionally within your organisation, consider hiring a OpenERP consulting company to migrate your configuration using the technology provided by this project, and insist that the resulting migration scripts be contributed back.
+If you are are using Odoo professionally within your organisation, consider hiring a Odoo consulting company to migrate your configuration using the technology provided by this project, and insist that the resulting migration scripts be contributed back.

-If you are an independent, knowledgable user of OpenERP and the OpenUpgrade project covers the modules that you have in use, try and use the software to upgrade a copy of your database and give us feedback.
+If you are an independent, knowledgable user of Odoo and the OpenUpgrade project covers the modules that you have in use, try and use the software to upgrade a copy of your database and give us feedback.